sabry134/-WORKSHOP-Introduction-to-js---Create-your-discord-bot/README.md

 # Hosting the bot

-Copy this code and paste it to visual studio code
+Copy this code and paste it to your terminal.

 ```js
 require("dotenv").config();